Asheq/public-notes/vim/bugs-and-request.md

 - Make jumplist updates consistent with `'` mark updates
     - The jumplist is only updated if the command is a "jump" command AND the cursor moves into a new line
     - The `'` mark is updated if the command is a "jump" command, regardless of whether the cursor moves into a new line or not

+- When 'linebreak' and 'wrap' are set, visually selecting a wrapped line highlights empty space (no text at all there, not even white space, not even a newline character) at the end of a screen line.

 # Requests to make to coc.nvim
 - Override these commands with LSP